-- Wide scope: includes many diagnostics and performance metrics covering different aspects of the Earth System (dynamics, radiation, clouds, carbon cycle, chemistry, aerosol, sea-ice, etc.) and their interactions.
+- Wide scope: includes many diagnostics and performance metrics covering different aspects of the Earth system.

 - High flexibility: new diagnostics and more observational data can be easily added.

-- Multi-language support: Python, NCL, R… other open-source languages are possible.
+- Multi-language support: Python, NCL, R and Julia; other open-source languages are possible.

 - Reproducibility of the results (provenance).